mkpasswd

 Here is a Windows example:

-Here is what an AuthFile entry might look like:
+Here is what a Windows legacy AuthFile entry might look like:

 paul:3858F62230Ac3c915f300c664312C63f:::C:\Documents and Settings\paul:RestrictHome

-The Apache web server's htpasswd utility is also known to generate appropriate password hashes for use with servedat.
+The Apache web server's htpasswd utility is also capable of generating crypt password hashes for use with non-Windows servedat.
 However, htpasswd should not be used to edit an AuthFile because it will erase all of the fields after the password.